Research and Teaching Assistant

 Office Hours: by e-mail appointment

-In the bachelor course E-Marketing and Commerce II, Ms. Görnemann covers marketing and commerce in the digital space.
+In the bachelor course E-Marketing und Commerce II, Esther teaches marketing and commerce in the digital space.
 The course covers key metrics, useful tools and current trends in the digital advertising world.
-In addition to inbound and outbound measures, students deal with the changes brought about by social media and mobile devices.
-The focus is on the balance of power between consumers and companies, in which consumers have gained a powerful voice through social media, but at the same time are becoming visibly more transparent for entrepreneurs.
+The foundation is a comprehensive look at typical inbound and outbound measures (e.g. SEM, SEO, display ads, video ads, influencer marketing).
+Her students learn how personalized advertising comes about and gain insights into current developments and socially relevant topics (e.g. microtargeting, geo-location tracking, attention economy and mobile marketing).
+During the course, the delicate balance of power between consumers and companies repeatedly comes into focus, in which consumers have gained a powerful voice through social media, but at the same time are becoming more transparent for companies and advertising networks.